YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 Meanwhile for the Workshop, it will still be **available for the following months while the Steam Workshop update for Jump King is getting worked on**, but eventually when the update will be available to the public and made stable, **the JumpKingPlus' Workshop and its content will be archived**, meaning all the obsolete old download links will be removed and replaced with their relative Steam Item links.

-While it might be the end for JumpKingPlus here, it won't mean all will be lost! 🙂
+While it might be the end for JumpKingPlus here, it doesn't mean all will be lost! 🙂

 <br>
-Thank you for taking the time to read this post.
+Thank you for taking the time to read this post and I hope you'll like the new update!